Day 42 of a Year Long Road Trip Along America’s Scenic Byways

-VANilla carted me and the dogs from Ted’s to Dingmans Ferry within the Delaware Water Gap National Recreation Area on the border of New Jersey and Pennsylvania.
-It is here where I took a 10 minute walk past two lovely waterfalls.
+This morning VANilla carted me and the dogs from Ted’s House to Dingmans Ferry within the Delaware Water Gap National Recreation Area.
+The Delaware Water Gap National Recreation Area is located on the border of New Jersey and Pennsylvania.
+Here, I took a 10 minute walk past two lovely waterfalls on the Delaware River.
 The first, Silver Thread Falls, is aptly named as the narrow stream of water that tumbles down the cliff looks like a silver thread.
-The second, 130 foot Dingmans Falls, was unique to me as the bottom half of the falls veered to the side.
-The dogs weren’t allowed in this area, so we took a quick stop at “the Dingmans Ferry boat ramp, the site of a Colonial-era ferry crossing” to stretch their legs.
-Thereafter, I paid the $1 toll to cross the Delaware River on nearby Dingmans Bridge, a rattling wood-decked bridge nearly 100 years old.
+The second, 130 foot Dingmans Falls, curves over the granite rock.

 They sold their land so that a mill could be built on the stream which became known as Van Campen Mill Brook.
 This mill spawned Millbrook Village, the first town within Delaware Water Gap Recreation Area.
 The town was deserted in the 1900s, but 23 restored buildings remain, including the mill, a store, a church, and a barn to name a few.
 The dogs and I enjoyed a nice stroll through the area before it started raining.

 As we left, I made the best wrong turn of my life.
 I wound up the forest road where I encountered two black bears.
 I couldn’t believe it!
 I have wanted to see a bear in the wild for years.
 I’m the only one of our family who hasn’t seen the bears that visit our cabin in Colorado every summer.

 For some reason, as I drove toward them, I expected them to sit beside the road and pose for a photo like the lions and cheetahs did on our African safari.
 Not so!
 As a result, I am pictureless.